droidconKE/chai/docs/whyDesignSystems.md

 # Why Design Systems

 ### Challenges as questions
-- How do we create consistency in terms of designs elements that developers use?
+- How do we create consistency regarding design elements that developers use?
 - How can we speed up UI development?
 - Ever evolving droidconKE solutions and apps.
 - How can we make design team and developers focus on larger more complex problems.